-Management and Revenue
+Management and Revenue Generation in Nutrition and F

-Generation in Nutrition and Food Services Prerequisites: permission of the instructor
+Generation in Nutrition and Food Services Prerequisites: permission of the instructor 0.5 unit

 A study of the theory, policies and practices involved in planning, management and revenue generation for nutrition, food service or dietetic enterprises.
 Topics include human management; time management; financial management; and marketing strategy.
 Note: Students who have received credit for HUE 416 or HUEC 4417 may not take this course for credit.
-(Also listed as NUTR 4417)